-- Messages about handwashing, such as speeches, posters, or core take-aways - Activities to engage the audience in promoting handwashing and reinforce the messages.
+- Messages about handwashing, such as speeches, posters, or core take-aways - Activities to encourage the audience to take action to improve handwashing.

 Here are examples of different event objectives and corresponding activities.
 Your own event may have one or more of these objectives, or an entirely different objective!